JetBrains/kotlin-web-site/docs/topics/cross-platform-frameworks.md

 **Programming language:** JavaScript.

-**Mobile app examples:** Microsoft Office (parts of), Facebook (parts of), Skype, Xbox Game Pass, Playstation, Discord, NFL, Bloomberg, Shopify, Oculus, Messanger Desktop.
-Check out more [in the showcase](https://reactnative.dev/showcase).
+**Mobile app examples:** React Native is used in Microsoft’s Office, Skype, and Xbox Game Pass; Meta’s Facebook, desktop Messenger, and Oculus.
+Check out more in the [React Native showcase](https://reactnative.dev/showcase).

 **Key features:**